 What sorts of integrative therapies are available for my child?

-The following is a list of integrative therapies that Lucy's Love Bus can pay for at this time: acupuncture, acupressure, aromatherapy/essential oils, art therapy or lessons, chiropractic care, craniosacral therapy, hippotherapy, fertility preservation, personal training, herbal supplements/naturopathy, meditation, music therapy or lessons, myofascial release, nutritional counseling, oncology massage, reflexology, Reiki, swimming/aquatic therapy, Tai chi/Qigong, therapeutic horseback riding, and yoga.
+The following is a list of integrative therapies that Lucy's Love Bus can pay for at this time: acupuncture, acupressure, aromatherapy/essential oils, art therapy or lessons, child life services, chiropractic care, craniosacral therapy, hippotherapy, fertility preservation, personal training, herbal supplements/naturopathy, meditation, music therapy or lessons, myofascial release, nutritional counseling, oncology massage, reflexology, Reiki, swimming/aquatic therapy, Tai chi/Qigong, therapeutic horseback riding, and yoga.

 Can you reimburse me or write me a check directly?